ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `none` |
 | `Segment By` | `Service instance, Service instance name, IBM {{site.data.keyword.messagehub}} Kafka topic, IBM {{site.data.keyword.messagehub}} Kafka partition, IBM {{site.data.keyword.messagehub}} Consumer Group` |
-{: caption="Table 10.
-Consumer groups lag metric metadata" caption-side="bottom"}
+{: caption="Consumer groups lag metric metadata" caption-side="bottom"}

 An increasing lag might highlight that the consumers in the group are not keeping pace with the rate that messages are being produced.
 This might require you to scale the number of consumers that process messages for the group.